 Midlands Regional Competitiveness Report

 The Midlands Regional Competitiveness Report is an annual publication that scores the Columbia MSA and comparative regions on five indicators of competitive communities: innovative capacity, talent, entrepreneurial environment, livability, and industry clusters.
-The first edition will be published in 2014 and distributed to over 7,500 businesses.
+See the first annual report, published in October 2014, here.

 Carolina Alliance for Technology (CAT)